Mexico in 11 Days

 *If either your outbound or inbound flights depart in the early hours (before 4:00 a.m.) you must arrive at the airport the night before the indicated departure day.

 Breakfast at the hotel.
 It's time to get to know this megacity with a full-day Mexico City & Teotihuacan tour.
-Begin at the historic Plaza de las Tres Culturas, the main square within the Tlatelolco neighborhood of Mexico City.
-This is the site of the last battle between the Aztecs and the Spanish and the fusion of both cultures to create mestizo culture.
-Continue to the Basilica of Guadalupe, one of the most important religious sites in the country, which houses the cloak containing the image of Our Lady of Guadalupe.
+Begin at the incredible Basilica of Guadalupe, one of the most important religious sites in the country, which houses the cloak containing the image of Our Lady of Guadalupe.
 Leave the city and continue to Pachuca to visit the incredible Teotihuacan Archaeological Zone.
-Known as the city of the gods, here you can admire the impressive Pyramids of the Sun and the Moon, see the Palace of the Butterflies and be amazed by the Temple of the Feathered Serpent.
-After the journey back in time, return to Mexico City to visit the Zócalo and the National Palace as well as the Templo Mayor archaeological zone and the Metropolitan Cathedral.
+Known as the city of the gods, here you can admire the impressive Pyramids of the Sun and the Moon, among others.
+After the journey back in time, make an interesting stop to learn about the local use of the agave plant and volcanic obsidian stone before returning to Mexico City to visit the Zócalo and the National Palace.
+Continue to the historic Bosque de Chapultepec and end the day with a panoramic visit to the residential area of Polanco and the famous Avenida Presidente Masaryk.
 After an action-packed day, return to the hotel and spend the evening relaxing at your leisure.
 Overnight stay in Mexico City.

 Breakfast at the hotel.
 Today is a free day to explore Mexico city at your leisure.
-There's a limitless number of things to see and do in this vast city, but some of the most popular sights include the magical Floating Gardens of Xochimilco, the National Anthropology Museum, the legendary Frida Khalo Museum and the hilltop Chapultepec Castle.
-Of course, simply soaking up the atmosphere in the city's expansive plazas or diving into Mexican street food at the enormous Mercado de la Merced are equally as rewarding ways to spend the day!
-Overnight stay in Mexico City.
+There's a limitless number of things to see and do in this vast city, but some of the most popular sights include the magical Floating Gardens of Xochimilco, the National Anthropology Museum, and the legendary Frida Khalo Museum.* Of course, simply soaking up the atmosphere in the city's expansive plazas or diving into Mexican street food at the enormous Mercado de la Merced are equally as rewarding ways to spend the day!
+We recommend an optional visit to watch the mariachi bands of Plaza Garibaldi this evening.** Overnight stay in Mexico City.

 Breakfast at the hotel.
 Leave the capital behind this morning, as you are picked up from the hotel and depart to Morelia, known as the city of the Pink Quarry.
 Admire this colonial city's beautiful pink sandstone architecture as you see its most important buildings including the Government Palace, the Plaza de Armas and the 18th-century Aqueduct.
 A UNESCO World Heritage Site, Morelia was known as Valladolid until 1828 and is today considered one of the most beautiful colonial cities in the country.
 Visit the Fuente de las Tarascas and the Church of Gualupita before strolling through a local craft and candy market.
 In the afternoon, continue your journey west to the charming lakeside town of Patzcuaro, known for its cobblestone streets and fusion of indigenous and colonial architecture.
-Get settled at the hotel and enjoy the remainder of the day relaxing or exploring at your leisure.
+On arrival, take a tour of Patzcuaro, once the capital of the ancient Purépecha kingdom.
+Known for its unique ambience and fusion of indigenous and colonial influences.
+Visit the most emblematic sights in the city, such as the Basilica of Our Lady of Health and Gertrudis Bocanegra Library, home to a mural by Juan O'Gorman.
+Also, see the House of the Eleven Patios, Plaza Don Vasco de Quiroga and the local market.
+Transfer to the hotel and enjoy the remainder of the day relaxing or exploring at your leisure.
 Overnight stay in Patzcuaro.

 Breakfast at the hotel.
-Today begins with an eye-opening tour of the glorious city of Guadalajara.
+Leave the city this morning and head north to the world-famous town of Tequila.
+Of course, this town is known for one thing in particular, as the birthplace of one of the world's most popular spirits.
+On arrival, pay a visit to a local distillery to see how the blue agave plant is used to produce tequila.
+Afterwards, return to Guadalajara to enjoy an eye-opening tour of this glorious city.
 As the capital of the Mexican state of Jalisco, this vibrant city is home to an array of beautiful colonial-era architecture, such as its Guadalajara Cathedral and Government Palace.
 See the Degollado Theatre and the Hospicio Cabañas, a cultural venue home to the murals of the renowned Jalisco painter José Clemente Orozco.
-After a good overview of Guadalajara, leave the city and head north to the world-famous town of Tequila.
-Of course, this town is known for one thing in particular, as the birthplace of one of the world's most popular spirits.
-On arrival, pay a visit to a local distillery to see how the blue agave plant is used to produce tequila.
-Afterwards, return to Guadalajara and enjoy the remainder of the day exploring at your leisure.
+After a good overview of Guadalajara, enjoy the remainder of the day exploring at your leisure.
 Why not visit a local bar to indulge in a tequila-based drink or dive into the city's fantastic food scene?
 Overnight stay in Guadalajara.

 Breakfast* at the hotel.
 Sadly, it's time to say 'Adios' to Mexico!
 At the indicated time, shared-transfer to the airport for your return flight back to the UK/Ireland.
 Night on board.